RefugeeHotspot/RefugeeHotspot/Hotspot-Setup-Travelogue.md

     nomad ALL=(ALL) NOPASSWD: ALL

-You can put an SSH public key in ~nomad/.ssh/authorized_keys, and then the password is no longer necessary.
+You can put an SSH public key in `~nomad/.ssh/authorized_keys`, and then the password is no longer necessary.

 Finally, log in as the `nomad` user and remove the default `pi` user:

     $ sudo deluser --remove-all-files pi

+# Picking Private IP Addresses

+We need to decide which IP addresses to use when people connect.
+This is almost always done using RFC 1918 addresses.
+Most commonly this looks like `192.168.1.15` or `10.1.1.177`.
+Because these addresses are not registered anywhere, it is possible that they will collide.
+In order to avoid this, we will use somewhat unusual ones, `172.27.1.0/24`.
+This does not guarantee that there will be no collisions, but the chances are small.

 # WiFi Driver Installation